 There are alternative treatments for E.D. as well.
 Taking zinc supplements and Ginkgo Biloba is a common alternative treatment.
 However, their benefits are limited, and few men find them to be useful on their own.
 Not all alternative therapies are FDA approved and could be potentially harmful.
 Users are encouraged to consult their doctor before using any of them.

 There's no need to go for an awkward face-to-face doctor's appointment to discuss your E.D. problems and get a prescription.
 If you feel that you'd prefer to handle the whole process online, there are convenient options for you to explore.
-The sites work as platforms for the customer to access the services of the doctors who issue prescriptions.
+The sites work as platforms for the customer to access the services of the medical providers who issue prescriptions.

 The process starts with a free online consultation with a U.S.-licensed doctor.
 Completing a medical survey is the first step.
 It is essential to provide all the necessary information so that the doctor can decide on your treatment options.
 Including your symptoms as well as any other medications you use.
 The data is confidential to encourage, and users are encouraged to provide honest, accurate information.